Dr Joseph Trigiante

 About

 I am a biochemist and cell biologist.
-After my PhD at Stanford University I have gained a long experience in laboratory research at the Open University, at Queen Mary University, London and in private companies.
-Recently I took on a teaching position still at QMUL and eventually in Sept 2022 I joined Kingston as a lecturer in Biosciences.
+After completing my PhD at Stanford University, I have gained a vast amount of experience in laboratory research at the Open University, Queen Mary University, London and in biomedical SMEs.
+After a brief teaching assistant position at QMUL in Sept 2022, I joined Kingston as a lecturer in Biosciences.

-I am currently involved in the teaching of modules LS4003, LS 5002 , LS 6001 and LS6014.
-My research interests include the identification of antibacterial natural products and the elucidation of the role of long noncoding RNAs in human cells.
+I am currently involved in the teaching of modules LS4003, LS5002, LS6001 and LS6014.
+My research interests include the identification, synthesis and characterisation of antibacterial and anticancer natural products and the elucidation of the role of long noncoding RNAs in human cells.

 Qualifications